THIS DATE IN HISTORY: June 14

 Linden scores a power-play goal at 4:50 of the third period to make it a one-goal game again, but goalie Mike Richter excels and the Rangers hold on until Craig MacTavish, one of seven former Edmonton Oilers brought in by general manager Neil Smith to instill a winning atmosphere, wins a final faceoff to trigger one of the biggest celebrations in New York sports history.

-"We had played so much hockey and had so much emotion -- the semifinals and Final both went seven games -- that the biggest thing I felt after the game was relief," said Leetch, who becomes the first American to win the Conn Smythe Trophy as playoff MVP.
+"We had played so much hockey and had so much emotion -- the semifinals and Final both went seven games -- that the biggest thing I felt after the game was relief," says Leetch, who becomes the first American to win the Conn Smythe Trophy as playoff MVP.
 "I went home that night and went to bed feeling tired, but when I got up the next day, I began to feel the excitement.
 We spent the next few days celebrating."

 2006: Fernando Pisani becomes the first player to score a shorthanded overtime goal in the Final, giving the Edmonton Oilers a 4-3 victory against the Carolina Hurricanes in Game 5 at RBC Center.
 With defenseman Steve Staios off for tripping, Pisani beats Cam Ward at 3:31 to cut the Hurricanes' lead in the best-of-7 series to 3-2.
 Pisani also scores 16 seconds into game, joining Sid Smith of the Toronto Maple Leafs (Game 1 in 1951, against the Montreal Canadiens) as the only players to score a first-minute goal and an overtime goal in the same Final game.